Sea Hag

 The Sea Hag is a fictional character owned by King Features Syndicate.
-She is a tall, masculine-looking witch featured in comics/cartoons as a nemesis to the character Popeye.
+She is a tall witch featured in comics and cartoons as a nemesis to the character Popeye.
 The Sea Hag was created by Elzie Crisler Segar in 1929 as part of the Thimble Theatre comic strip.

 Character history

 The Sea Hag is one of the central enemies of Popeye the Sailor.
 She is the last witch on earth, and a pirate who sails the Seven Seas in her ship "The Black Barnacle".
 She has a headquarters on Plunder Island, where she keeps a pride of lions that she uses to dispatch her enemies.
 She also has a deep knowledge of magic artifacts, and has used many of them to great effect over the years.
 She is able to practice Voodoo magic and powerful enough to capture the equally magical Eugene the Jeep (though in the 1961 cartoon "Myskery Melody" she declares her magic is powerless against him, and is subsequently shown running as Eugene attacks her with magical electricity from his tail), and on one occasion Santa Claus.
 She can even alter her appearance to that of her alter ego, "Rose of the Sea".
 The Sea Hag has a pet vulture named Bernard as her familiar.
 Bernard is abnormally strong and can easily carry a human in flight.
 The Sea Hag also commands an army of Goons.
 The most famous of the Goons is Alice the Goon.

 Because she is a woman, Popeye cannot physically attack her.
 His honor says that he would never hit a woman, even someone as evil as the Sea Hag.
 In such cases, it is Olive Oyl herself who steps in and does physical damage to her.
 One notable exception to this is in the 1960s cartoon "Old Salt Tale", where Popeye grabs her whip and uses it to fling her into the sea.